The Working Dragon

-When it comes to improving heart health, small changes in your daily routine can lead to big results.
+A simple way to strengthen your heart by taking the stairs.
+For improving heart health, small changes in your daily routine can lead to big results.
 One of the simplest yet most effective habits you can build is taking the stairs.
 Whether you’re climbing a few flights at work or making a dedicated effort at home, stair use is a practical and powerful way to boost cardiovascular health, improve endurance, and support your long-term wellness.

 Why Taking the Stairs Matters